cvzoya/visimportance/gdi/README.md

 To begin training, [download](https://github.com/cvzoya/visimportance/tree/master/data) the GDI dataset images and ground truth importance maps, update the paths to the data and pre-trained models, and run `solve.py`.

 We also provide sample code for re-starting a terminated run: `solve_restart.py`.
 Update the file paths to use.

+We provide code for computing the predictions using a trained model: [get_predictions.py](https://github.com/cvzoya/visimportance/blob/master/gdi/get_predictions.py).
+You can train your own or use one of our [pre-trained models](https://github.com/cvzoya/visimportance/tree/master/models).